-It’s summer holiday time and whether you are jetting off to sunnier climes, or having a well-earned staycation, one thing is for sure: Scotland will continue to welcome thousands of visitors from overseas and domestic markets.
+Whether you are jetting off to sunnier climes on your holiday, or having a well-earned staycation, one thing is for sure: Scotland will continue to welcome thousands of visitors from overseas and domestic markets.

 Whilst visiting our green (and slightly damp) country, these visitors will eat, sleep and spend in our 14,000 tourism businesses, making a valuable economic contribution estimated to be worth around £6bn of GDP.

 For some businesses, June, July and August pass at breakneck speed in a whirlwind of visitors, before the numbers ease, so the summer months are crucial to their livelihoods.
 A good example of this is Arran, where the population goes from 5,000 to 40,000 during peak season.
 We are currently supporting a project mapping and modelling the island’s waste to come up with innovative options to develop a more circular economy.

 For others, there is a year-round spread of tourists from Europe, Asia, the U.S. and beyond.
 One thing that all tourism businesses have in common is the need to keep moving forward to ensure their long-term success as we compete on a world stage, where building a reputation for delivering the best possible experience for the visitor is key.

 The effects of megatrends – global changes that have a major impact on our lives (business, economy, culture and more) – are having an impact in a number of areas, one being technology.
 The demand is increasing from visitors to be well informed through digital experiences using tech such as virtual reality and augmented reality, whilst data capture is acknowledged as a valuable source for enhancing and personalising the guest and visitor experience.